chuongtang/TeaApi/README.md

 **Our T-API User Stories**
-I can create a new tea object and add it to the database I can get all the tea from the database
+* User can create a new tea object and add it to the database
+* User can get all the tea from the database
-I can delete all the tea in the database
+* User can delete all the tea in the database
-I can get a single tea by querying its name
+* User can get a single tea by querying its name
-I can post a comment to a single tea
+* User can post a comment to a single tea
-I can delete a single tea from the database
+* User can delete a single tea from the database

 **Sample of tea obj:**